Information for the Poppies and Nadeshiko flowers in May and the Cosmos in October at Konosu’s Cosmos Arena Fuikage.

 Approximately 12 million cosmos grow on the Arakawa riverbed near “Cosmos Arena Fukiage” in Konosu annually in autumn.
 During the period of the bloom there is usually a two day cosmos festival.
 However, in 2019 the festival was cancelled due to typhoon Hagibis and in 2020 and 2021 the festival was cancelled due to the pandemic.
-However, in 2022, just like the last two years, you can see the flowers even if there is no festival on.
+However, in 2022, even if the festival is cancelled you can see the flowers, as was the case in 2020 and 2021 too.

 In 2020, it was a much smaller display than ‘normal’, but in 2021 there was the full 12 MILLION (give or take) again.
 We visited on September 25th 2021 and the orange / sulphur cosmos were already in full bloom.
 However, I visited on September 28th 2022, and the orange cosmos, while blooming are still very low in height (picture below).
 Also, the other colors of cosmos (white, purple, pink etc) are not really flowering yet.
 You can see a few in bloom here and there, but for the most part they are still green.
 They say the best time to see the cosmos in Konosu is mid to the end of October.

 However, if you are coming all the way to Konosu for the fireworks on October 1st (2022) you might want to pop by to see the orange cosmos, although not in their prime yet.
 Last year, you could also see sunflowers nearby at “Hana no Oasis” until the start of October.
 However, they bloomed early this year, so they may finish early too.
 “Hana no Oasis” is a community garden, also in Konosu city.
 The “flower bus” links them both, or if you are driving it takes about 15 minutes between the two locations.

 Cosmos Festival in Konosu

 In a non pandemic year there is normally a two day festival in celebration of the millions of cosmos.
 It is held close to the flower fields.
 It normally takes place toward the end of October, often the weekend of the third week in October.
 Great news for 2022 – the festival is coming back.
 It is scheduled for Saturday October 22nd and Sunday October 23rd 2022, from 9 am to 4 pm both days.